-Figure 4.5- Typical structure of a neuron.
-Note the body of the cell, the dendrites and the axon in cases where axon does not go on to make contact with dendrites, its tip branches off and makes contact with the muscle fibers.
+Examine the structure of a neuron as presented in Fig 4.5.
+Note (a) the cell body with a nucleus in the center; (b) a large number of tree like branches coming out of the cell body called dendrites; (c) a single long process, called axon, making contact with tree like branches of dendrites of another neuron; and (d) in cases where axon does not go on to make contact with dendrites, its tip branches off and makes contact with the muscle fibers.
 The message carried by the axon, let us say for contraction of a muscle is chemically passed on to the muscle along a gap between the point of contact of the axon and the muscle.
 We are now able to understand that bundles of axons from modified neurons in sense organs of the body (eyes, ear, smell, touch etc.) make up what may be called sensory nerves.
 The bundle of axons from motor neurons of the brain (various parts) makes up what may be called motor nerves.
 Repeatedly we have used the word message or impulse.
 What does this mean and how is this impulse generated and propagated by the apparatus of a neuron?
 Indeed, as we know it today the whole process is electrochemical and electromagnetic.
 This is depicted in Fig 4.6.
 In simple words this may be described as follows: (For a larger image see end of the book)